LAKE GEORGE, junction Falls Dam & HYDROpower

 • White Pathway and Lake George offer a peaceful, easily

 • The Department of Energy documents 80,000 dams in the United States, fewer than 2,200 produce hydro power.
-And but a minutiae of those are community owned and operated.
-River Falls has owned and operated its hydroelectric dam for over 122 years.
+And but even a minutiae of those are community owned and operated.
+River Falls has owned and operated its hydroelectric dam for over 125 years.

 • With its 14 step rolled concrete face, the award-winning